 [00:01:04] Charles: Great.
 Why is JumpStart important to the aviation industry?

-[00:01:08] Paul: JumpStart's incredibly important, and really other air service development around the world, because although you have global airlines that might have hundreds of thousands of employees, there's a very small group who actually determine where those aircraft are going.
+[00:01:08] Paul: JumpStart's incredibly important, and really other air service development conferences around the world, because although you have global airlines that might have hundreds of thousands of employees, there's a very small group who actually determine where those aircraft are going.
 We always like to say that you can move airlines, but you can't move airports.
 You can move those planes.
 Our job in these conferences, we take all of this information and, from route planning and all that finance, and we boil it down to a story for these airlines, because they have so many different options to send their flights around the world.

 We use these conferences to really get our unique information in front of them.
 Not only does Washington and the Metropolitan Washington Airports Authority use these conferences, but airports all around the world use this to connect with airlines, especially if you can't go to Ho Chi Minh City, for example, to meet with someone.
 These conferences allow us to bring these people together.